lorensen/VTKExamples/src/Python.md

 [IronIsoSurface](/Python/VisualizationAlgorithms/IronIsoSurface) | vtkContourFilter | Marching cubes surface of iron-protein.
 [Kitchen](/Python/Visualization/Kitchen) | vtkStreamTracer vtkStructuredGrid| Demonstrates stream tracing in a kitchen.
 [LoopShrink](/Python/Visualization/LoopShrink) | |  A network with a loop.
 VTK 5.0 does not allow you to execute a looping visualization network; this was possible in previous versions of VTK.
+[LOx](/Python/VisualizationAlgorithms/LOx) | vtkStreamTracer vtkTubeFilter | Streamtubes created by using the computational grid just in front of the post as a source for seeds.
+[LOxGrid](/Python/VisualizationAlgorithms/LOxGrid) | vtkStreamTracer vtkTubeFilter | Portion of computational grid for the LOx post.
+[LOxSeeds](/Python/VisualizationAlgorithms/LOxSeeds) | vtkStreamTracer vtkTubeFilter |  Streamlines seeded with spherical cloud of points.
+Four separate cloud positions are shown.
 [Motor](/Python/VisualizationAlgorithms/Motor) | vtkBYUReader vtkStructuredPointsReader vtkTexture vtkImplicitTextureCoords | Texture cut used to reveal internal structure of a motor.
 Two cut planes are used in combination with transparent texture.
 [MultipleViewports](/Python/Visualization/MultipleViewports) | vtkRenderer::SetViewport |
 [NamedColors](/Python/Visualization/NamedColors) | vtkNamedColors | Demonstrates how to use the vtkNamedColors class.